Solution

 Aging legacy systems can affect the system stability upon which the transformation may be reliant.

-More generally, the solution needs to conform to the technical architecture of the business area.
+More generally, the solution needs to conform to the technical architecture of the business area and the quality requirements of the business.

 Consideration should be given for AI solution reliability and safety, and the transparency, explainability and contestability of decisions made using AI solutions.
 For reference, the Australian Government has developed Australia’s AI Ethics Principles which are foundational to Australia’s safe and responsible adoption of AI.